Our subjects Teaching degrees

 Why study teaching at Strathclyde?

-Training to become a teacher at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Training to become a teacher at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 Our teaching degrees have a strong track record and are highly valued by our students.
 Our graduates are sought after by schools around the world.
 We trace our history back to 1837, when David Stow founded one of the first teacher education institutions in the UK.